roughbites/roughbites/README.md

 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me: discord | roughbites
 - 😄 Pronouns: he/it
 - ⚡ Fun fact: 18 years old with learning difficulties.
-Im trying my best!!!
+Also a furry & potential Therian.

 <!---
 roughbites/roughbites is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.